-4. Stalling Set up
+8. Barn Set-up -

-a.
-Prior to check-in, 4-H Members are permitted to bring show, stalling, and feed equipment to the barns at their designated set-up time.

-b.
-Failure to set up at designated time will consider an exhibitor's entries scratched and stalls will be released to other exhibitors.c.
-Lights will not be permitted to decorate stalls.
+- a.
+Prior to check-in, 4-H Members are permitted to bring show, stalling, and feed equipment to the barns at their designated set-up time. - b.
+Failure to set up at designated time will cause an exhibitor's entries to be scratched and stalls will be released to other exhibitors. - c.
+Lights will not be permitted to decorate stalls. - d.
+All exhibitors are required to present their up-to-date record book at set-up.
+This is a requirement to show.
+Records books not presented, or not updated at time of check-in will disqualify the exhibitor from showing at the fair.
+Books are available by going to the Larimer County Extension 4-H website: larimer.extension.colostate.edu

-5. Stalling of Livestock
+9. Stalling of Livestock -

-a.
-The Livestock Superintendents will make stall and pen assignments according to entry numbers.

-b.
-4-H clubs will be stalled together at the discretion of the Superintendent.

-c.
-Any change of pen cards by an exhibitor is prohibited unless approved by the Superintendent of the department.

-d.
-Any pens not used for housing of livestock or tack will be released to other exhibitors at the discretion of the species superintendent(s). e.
-There will be no tie-outs except in the case of emergencies (upon approval of the Superintendent).
+- a.
+The Livestock Superintendents will make stall and pen assignments according to entry numbers. - b.
+4-H clubs will be stalled together at the discretion of the Superintendent. - c.
+Any change of pen cards by an exhibitor is prohibited unless approved by the Superintendent of the department. - d.
+Any pens not used for housing of livestock or tack will be released to other exhibitors at the discretion of the species superintendent(s). - e.
+There will be no tie-outs except in the case of emergencies (upon approval of the Superintendent). - f.

-f.
 Failure to follow these rules may result in disqualification and removal from fair.

-DO NOT MOVE OR CHANGE STALL ASSIGNMENTS!
+DO NOT MOVE OR CHANGE STALL ASSIGNMENTS